Paulo Faustino Interview @ TES 2018

 Those verticals that you can’t advertise on Facebook?

 Adult traffic, Casino or Gambling, Weight Loss products.

 All of these are huge markets.
 They’re huge because people want that product.
-People like to see porn, people like to gamble, people like to lose weight.
+People like to see adult content, people like to gamble, people want to lose weight.